kkkuangzh/AMLS-assignment/README.md

 * main.py: used to run the whole project.
 * main.ipynb: same as main.py, only with expected results and can be run separately for each section.
 * Datasets: empty folder which requires to put in four datasets.
-* A1 A2 B1 B2 contains preprocessing and model files used for each task.
+* A1 A2 B1 B2 contains preprocessing and model python files as well as pre-trained models used for each task.